Deep Learning Accelerated Algebraic Multigrid Methods for Polytopal Discretizations of Second-Order Differential

 \subsubsection{Test Case 5: PolyDG Discretization of the Linear Elasticity Problem in 3D}

-This final test case represents the most complex scenario, combining the challenges of 3D geometry, PolyDG discretization, and the block structure of linear elasticity \eqref{eq:model_problem_elasticity}, and a discontinuous discretization \eqref{eq:DG_elasticity}.
-The computational domain is $\Omega = (0,1)^3$, discretized with the four mesh families shown in Figure~\ref{fig:grids3d}.
-The meshes are progressively refined until the total number of degrees of freedom exceeds $10^5$.
-The governing equations are the 3D linear elasticity equations in displacement form, see Eq.~(\ref{eq:model_problem_elasticity}).
-We fix $\nu = 0.29$, while the Young's modulus $E$ is chosen to be strongly heterogeneous across elements: for each cell, we set
+The final test case represents the most complex scenario.
+It combines the challenges of a three-dimensional setting with the vector-valued structure of linear elasticity \eqref{eq:model_problem_elasticity}, and a discontinuous discretization \eqref{eq:DG_elasticity}.
+The computational domain is $\Omega = (0,1)^3$.
+As before, a sample of the mesh families considered is shown in Figure~\ref{fig:grids3d}.
+The meshes are progressively refined until the total number of degrees of freedom $n>10^5$.
+We fix $\nu = 0.29$, while the Young's modulus $E$ is chosen to be strongly heterogeneous across elements.
+For each cell, we set

 The stabilization parameter $\gamma$ is randomly drawn from the interval $[5,20]$, ensuring that the global stiffness matrix $A$ remains symmetric positive definite.
-Discretization is performed with PolyDG of order $p=1,2,3,4$, cf. \eqref{eq:DGspace}.
+The discretization is performed with a PolyDG method of order $p=1,2,3,4$, cf. \eqref{eq:DGspace}.
 This yields a block-structured stiffness matrices with significant heterogeneity and conditioning challenges.

-The numerical results for this case are summarized in Figure~\ref{fig:tcase25} and Table~\ref{tab:performace}.
-As in the 2D elasticity case, the $\ell^1$-scaled SOR Jacobi smoother is consistently selected by the AMG-ANN algorithm as the most effective smoother.
+The numerical results for this case are summarized in Figure~\ref{fig:tcase25} and Table~\ref{tab:performace} (Test Case 5).
+From the obtained results, $\ell^1$-scaled SOR Jacobi is consistently selected by the AMG-ANN algorithm as the most effective smoother.
 Moreover, it seems robust independently from the discretization order $p$ and the type of mesh.